 Shortages of supplies, a high death rate and disagreements among settlers and Virginia Company officials almost caused the colony to fail.
-But it succeeded and served as the state capital from 1607 until 1699.
+But it succeeded and served as the colonial capital from 1607 until 1699.

-Today, visitors can see the original site, where archaeological digs have unearthed artifacts, a skeleton, and traces of the original Jamestown fort.
+Today, visitors can see the original site, Historic Jamestowne, where archaeological digs have unearthed artifacts, a skeleton and traces of the original Jamestown fort.

-At the Jamestown living history museum, visitors can experience daily life in 17th-century Virginia.
-Costumed historical interpreters are guides to the past in a re-created colonial fort, in a Powhatan Indian village, and on board full-size replicas of the colonists' three ships.
+At Jamestown Settlement living-history museum, visitors can experience daily life in 17th-century Virginia.
+Costumed historical interpreters are guides to the past in a re-created colonial fort, in a Powhatan Indian village and on board full-size replicas of the colonists' three ships.

 See the Historic Jamestowne website (www.historicjamestowne.org) for more information on ongoing research at Jamestown Rediscovery.
 Visit www.historyisfun.org to learn more about Jamestown Settlement.

 Built in 1665 by English immigrant Arthur Allen, Bacon's Castle is one of the oldest documented brick houses in English North America.